 In practice, that means you can enter and exit positions before the outcome is known, potentially locking in profits or cutting losses as prices move.

-Customers will interact through the FanDuel Predicts app, but CME exchange rules and CFTC oversight will ultimately govern their trades.
-FanDuel and CME Group structured the partnership in this way to combine FanDuel’s UX with CME’s existing regulatory and trading framework.
+Customers interact through the FanDuel Predicts app, but CME exchange rules and CFTC oversight govern their trades.
+FanDuel and CME Group structured the partnership in this way to combine FanDuel’s user-friendly interface with CME’s existing regulatory and trading framework.

 For fans familiar with sportsbooks, the key differences are: